Backlang-Org/backlang-org.github.io/docs/create-your-first-project.md

 The Backlang ecosystem is integrated into msbuild and can use all features.
 To start with Backlang follow this tutorial.

-This is a short tutorial for how to set up your first Hello World Project in Back.

 ## Preparation

 # 1. Install DotNet 7 Preview